Students working with a young patient in occupational therapy.

 Paula H. Kitzenberg, OTD

-Director of OTD Program in Billings, MT, Associate Professor of Occupational Therapy
+Director of Occupational Therapy (Billings, MT), Associate Professor of Occupational Therapy

 Dr. Kitzenberg has held many clinical and leadership positions including lead therapist, program manager, and clinical director.
 She has also owned and operated her own private occupational therapy practice.
 She has worked in a wide variety of clinical settings but has specialized in pediatrics and sensory integration for the majority of her career.
 She has served on the national executive committee of Pi Theta Epsilon, the OT honor society and was recently awarded the Hero of the Year award by a Montana advocacy organization.